 women in dairy development

 Operaticn Flood II and the role of women in dairy development

 Madam President, Office Bearers and members of the All India Women’s conference, honoured guests.

-is a double honour for me that I should have been invited to deliver
+It is a double honour for me that I should have been invited to deliver this address: firstly,

 achieved over these 30 years.
 After all, 30 years is equal to only a breathing space in the lifetime of a society.
 Also, if we have been able to come so far in the first 30 years of independent India’s life, can we not reasonably expect to achieve far higher goals during the coming 30 years?

 Today, however, I want to talk -about dairy development, and women, not only in the role of rural milk producers, but also as urban milk consumers.
 Both roles are vital in the modernisation of our dairying – and that modernisation can also be a boon to women, in their roles of both milk producers and also milk consumers.